ninabarzh/broomstick/content/posts/futures-of-ai.md

 1. Governance: Will AI be guided by democratic values or corporate-state alliances?
 2. Energy innovation: Can AI evolve without cooking the planet?
 3. Labour adaptation: Will people be supported to transition or abandoned to fend for themselves?
-4. Public agency: Will citizens retain the ability—and the right—to refuse harmful uses of AI?
+4. Public agency: Will citizens retain the ability, and the right, to refuse harmful uses of AI?

 ---

 We are not locked into these futures.
 But the longer we leave these questions to be answered by profit margins and proprietary algorithms, the narrower our range of futures becomes.
 It is not just a matter of what AI *can* do.
-It is what we are willing to *let* it do—to us, for us, and with us.
+It is what we are willing to *let* it do, to us, for us, and with us.

 ## Scenario: The Great Pullback (out-of-the-box case)